Wadjet: The Cobra Goddess of Ancient Egypt

 Nekhbet the Vulture and Wadjet the cobra snake in the crown of king Tut - Key Roles and Divine Responsibilities

-Wadjet was an ancient local goddess in Egyptian mythology.
+Wadjet was an ancient local goddess in Egyptian religion.
 Her name, meaning “She of the Green One” or “She of Papyrus,” links her to the fertile Nile Delta region.
 This area, located in Lower Egypt, was her main cult center.
 Over time, her role expanded.
 She became the patron goddess of all of Lower Egypt.

 The Unification of Egypt: Wadjet and the “Two Ladies”